nikhosan/portfolio-docs/README.md

   - This is a collection of radio ads written for various clients.
 Client names, phone numbers, and other sensitive data have been redacted.
 4. **Portfolio_CGL_onepager_NH.pdf**
    - This is a one-pager I wrote for the Caribbean Genealogy Library.
 It outlines and sells their services to the Library's patron population.
-5. **Partner1_vows_redacted.pdf and Partner2_vows_redacted.pdf**
+5. **Partner1_vows_redacted.pdf**
+     - These are custom, private wedding vows I wrote after interviewing and working with the couple to determine what kind of tone, details, length, and so on they wanted for their ghostwritten vows.
+6. **Partner2_vows_redacted.pdf**
-     -These are custom, private wedding vows I wrote after interviewing and working with the couple to determine what kind of tone, details, length, and so on they wanted for their ghostwritten vows.
+     - These are custom, private wedding vows I wrote after interviewing and working with the couple to determine what kind of tone, details, length, and so on they wanted for their ghostwritten vows.